AndrasKovacs/staged/rts/RegionGraph3.md

 - There's an object language, which is *polarized* and simply typed.

 The metalanguage is highly expressive and has fancy types, and we can write metaprograms in it that generate object programs.
-The object language is easy to compile and optimize, but it's a bit too barebones to directly program in.
+The object language is easy to compile and optimize, but it's often tedious to directly program in.

 Concretely, the system looks like a dependently typed language with some universes and "staging" operations.